bdecelis/deep-whisper/README.md

 > GPU-accelerated local audio transcription with precise word-level timestamps.

-**deep-whisper** is a Python pipeline that takes an audio file and returns a structured transcript, with timestamps accurate to the millisecond at both word and sentence level, running entirely on your local machine.
+**deep-whisper** is a Python pipeline that takes an audio file and returns a structured transcript — with timestamps accurate to the millisecond at both word and sentence level — running entirely on your local machine.
 No API keys, no data leaving your machine, no usage costs.

 It is built to run efficiently on a consumer CUDA GPU (8 GB VRAM is sufficient) and is designed for clean spoken-word audio such as voiceovers, interviews, lectures, and narration.